 - 540ml cool water

-- 16g fine salt mixed with a tablespoon of water
+- 16g fine sea salt mixed with a tablespoon of water

 you will also need two medium bannetons, dusted generously with a mixture of fine semolina and/or rice flour.

-(1) In a large bowl whisk the water and starter together.
-Add to the flours and mix together to give a shaggy, fairly sticky mass of dough: it doesn’t need to be kneaded.
+(1) Add the flours to a large bowl and add the water and starter.
+Mix together to give a shaggy, fairly sticky mass of dough: it doesn’t need to be kneaded.

 (2) Cover with a damp tea towel and leave at room temperature for an hour or so: this is the autolyse step.